 15-20 days |

-Since the Mains paper is descriptive in nature, it is important that you give due time to answer writing in your UPSC Mains Preparation strategy.
-Whatever that you read, try to summarise in your own words at the end of the day.
-Dedicate an hour each day to practice answer writing.
-Get your answers evaluated by your mentors or seniors to get a fair bit of idea of where you stand.
-Don’t fret about writing bad answers in the beginning.
-Practice does make one perfect, hence practice answer writing as much as you can.
+Since, the Mains paper is descriptive in nature, it is essential to give sufficient time to answer writing practice during the UPSC Mains Preparation.
+Whatever candidates read, they must summarise in their own words at the end of each day.
+Dedicate an hour each day to answer writing practice.
+Get the answers evaluated by your mentors or seniors to get a fair idea of where you stand.
+Don’t worry about writing bad answers at the beginning.
+Practice makes perfect, therefore one must practice as much as they can.